 Being a previous high school and collegiate athlete myself, I understand the difficulty in trying to juggle it all and the expectation that you aren't allowed to fall apart.
 Setting the bar high and having to maintain that standard is exhausting and lonely.
 You work so hard to succeed and it can feel like you are banging your head against the wall going "why is this happening?"
 You try talking to your parents about the nervousness, panic, heaviness, dread, and negative thoughts you are struggling with and you feel they don't get it.
 Or you just get reminded that you might as well figure it out on your own.

-My approach to sport anxiety therapy is providing that safe, understanding, and nonjudgement space where teen athletes feel comfortable and validated talking about the anxiety that is crippling and getting in the way of their sport performance.
-I help teen athletes figure out the root of where their anxiety is stemming from and how it is trickling into academics and sports.
-I help teens regain their confidence, increase their positive self talk, and identify more realistic expectations of themselves.
-Also, I educate teen athletes on the importance on taking care of yourself emotionally such as relaxation techniques, grounding strategies, and specific routines that will help with reducing the nervousness and worries before and during games.
+Our approach to sport anxiety therapy is providing that safe, understanding, and nonjudgement space where teen athletes feel comfortable and validated talking about the anxiety that is crippling and getting in the way of their sport performance.
+We help teen athletes figure out the root of where their anxiety is stemming from and how it is trickling into academics and sports.
+We help teens regain their confidence, increase their positive self talk, and identify more realistic expectations of themselves.
+Also, we educate teen athletes on the importance on taking care of yourself emotionally such as relaxation techniques, grounding strategies, and specific routines that will help with reducing the nervousness and worries before and during games.

-If you feel ready to feel more confident and in control of your anxiety, contact me today for a free consultation
+If you feel ready to feel more confident and in control of your anxiety, contact a sport anxiety therapist today.

 COMMON WAYS ANXIETY AFFECTS ATHLETES AND SPORT PERFORMANCE